ac-i2i-engineering/Web-Scraping/scrapy/README.md

 scrapy crawl products -o products.json
 ```

+## Respecting the websites' rules

+Scrapy has built-in support for respecting robots.txt files.
+By default, Scrapy respects the robots.txt rules of the websites it scrapes.

 You can see more advanced examples and functions using scrapy on its official documentation page: https://docs.scrapy.org/en/latest/